 |Required Education||Professional Bachelor, Master, or Doctorate of Architecture|

 |Required Experience||Three-year internship|

 |Other Requirements||Continuing education to maintain license|

 |Projected Job Growth (2018-2028)*||8% (for architects, except naval and landscape)|

 |Median Salary (2018)*||$79,380 (for architects, except naval and landscape)|

 The licensed architect must maintain his or her license in order to keep working.
 In New Jersey, for example, the Department of Law and Public Safety (Division of Consumer Affairs) states that at least 24 hours of continuing education are required every two years to maintain an architect's license (www.state.nj.us).
 Requirements vary by state, however.
 Continuing education may involve self-study programs, university classes or internal conferences, according to NCARB.
 The architect may also choose to become certified through the NCARB.
 This certification may ensure that the architect will be licensed to work in all states.

 Employment Outlook and Salary Information

 Architects are required to obtain state licensure, and they must also complete continuing education in order to maintain their license.
-The job outlook for this career is about as fast as average.
+The job outlook for this career is faster than average.